 Optionally, data can be mounted to other locations as desired.
 The container is set up to run as User: druva, and its home directory is /home/druva.
 The type of data that is backed up will depend on how the profile has been configured on the Druva console.
 If you change the default configuration, you may see a “misconfigured backup folder” error message on the console due to the missing directory in the container.
 Permissions can also cause problems as often known in Docker containers.
 User druva will likely be running as UID 1000 and GID 1000.
 If permissions are mapped and/or matched on the local host, this can diminish the potential issues.
 You can use the following default desktop backup to mount data:

 Although many other companies are experimenting with Docker, Druva intends to make it a permanent fixture in our modern delivery chain.
 Druva has shown that even a large, growing, and highly secure development environment can implement a modern delivery chain like a startup.
-Docker alone is not the answer, but the ecosystem of supporting tools like Calm.io make Docker more mature and put Druva’s development team in a great position to move from biweekly sprints to continuous delivery and deployment.
+Docker alone is not the answer, but the ecosystem of supporting tools like Calm.io make Docker more mature and put Druva’s development team is in a great position to move from biweekly sprints to continuous delivery and deployment.

 For more technical video content, please subscribe to Druva’s YouTube Channel.